 Annual travel insurance

 Annual trip travel insurance is designed to cover you for multiple trips over a 12 month period and may be more cost-effective than purchasing multiple single trip travel insurance policies.
-There are usually restrictions on the length of each trip within the year, usually a maximum of 31 days.
+There are usually restrictions on the length of each trip within the year, usually a maximum of 31 days per trip.

 Long stay travel insurance